mattermost/docs/source/administration/command-line-tools.rst

     sudo -u mattermost bin/mattermost version

 .. note::
-  If you don't run the Mattermost binary as the ``mattermost`` user this can lead to complications with permissions as the Mattermost binary starts up plugins and accesses different files when running CLI commands.
-Running the server as ``root`` for example can cause the ownership of the plugins and files to be overwritten and other issues to appear.
+  Ensure you run the Mattermost binary as the ``mattermost`` user.
+Running it as ``root`` user (for example) may cause complications with permissions as the binary initiates plugins and accesses various files when running CLI commands.
+Running the server as ``root`` may result in ownership of the plugins and files to be overwritten as well as other potential permissions errors.

 Using the CLI on GitLab Omnibus
 -------------------------------